Soyuz 7K-ST No.16L: Mission highlights

 Just after the escape tower pulled the descent module away, the booster exploded.
 Its remains burned on the pad for nearly 20 hours.
 Four grid fins on the outside of the shroud opened and the descent module separated from the orbital module at an altitude of 650 m, dropping free of the shroud.
 The descent module discarded its heat shield, exposing the solid-fuel landing rockets, and deployed a fast-opening emergency parachute.
 Touchdown occurred about 4 km from the launch pad.
 The two crew members were bruised badly after the high acceleration, but were otherwise in good health and did not require any medical attention.
 Upon being greeted by recovery crews, they immediately asked for cigarettes to steady their nerves.
-The cosmonauts were then given shots of vodka to help them relax.
+The cosmonauts were then each given a tumbler of vodka to help them relax.

 The KH-11 reconnaissance satellites returned photos of the damaged Site 1 in several runs during late 1983 and early 1984.
 The descent module was refurbished and later used for Soyuz T-15.

 The failure's immediate result was the inability to replace the ageing Soyuz T-9 return capsule attached to the Salyut 7 space station.
 This resulted in dire reports in the western media about the cosmonauts remaining aboard Salyut 7 (which had arrived several months before in the Soyuz T-9) being 'stranded' in space, with no ability to return.
 Official reports by the Soviet news agency TASS gave few details, merely saying that there had been a pad accident and the cosmonauts were rescued by the LES.
 It was not until several years later during glasnost that the full story of the accident was revealed to the outside world.
 Years later, in an interview with the United States History Channel regarding the flight, Titov claimed that the crew's first action after the escape rocket fired was to deactivate the spacecraft's cockpit voice recorder because, as he put it, "We were swearing".